Yugi Mutou: Creation and development

 Yugi was given a hairstyle that would fit the style of shōnen manga, and both Yugis had the same hair, even though Takahashi initially considered giving them different hairstyles to convey different personalities.
 Takahashi described the hairdo as "an open hand with hints of a dried autumn leaf."
 The colorized versions initially used red to show emphasis, though Takahashi later used magenta in place of red to make it easier to shade the hairstyle.
 The little Yugi form was given a round style of eyes to convey a softer personality, while Dark Yugi had a contrasting facial style to show that he has a different personality.
 Atem was derived from Tutankhamun.

 Megumi Ogata voiced Yugi in the first anime adaption of the manga, with Shunsuke Kazama replacing her for the following one.
 Dan Green voiced both Yugi and Dark Yugi in U.S. anime episodes.
 Ogata recalls that the director chose her to voice Yugi and told her, "I can feel the scent of darkness from you" which she believes refers to Yugi's anti-heroic alter-ego.
 This work was raised from scratch when Kazama had no experience as a voice actor and did not know how to do it.
 Due to the latest movie taking place after the finale, Kazama portrayed him as being more mature.
-Green has used two voice pitches for Yugi and Dark Yugi's voices and enjoyed the parodies his work led to, such as an abridged series.
+Green has used two voice pitches for Yugi and Dark Yugi's voices and enjoyed the parodies his work led to, such as Yu-Gi-Oh!: The Abridged Series.